hydroframe/ospool_parflow/README.md

 Copy the contents of the files id_ed25519.pub and id_ed25519 from your laptop or linux server .ssh folder to the files in the OSPool access point.

-One way to copy the files is to put the contents of the ~/.ssh/id_ed25519.pub file on your laptop into your clip board.
+One way to copy the files is to put the contents of the ~/.ssh/id_ed25519.pub file from your laptop or linux server into your clipboard.
 Then execute:

     cat > ~/.ssh_id_ed25519.pub
     <right click>